emilpartow/BrainNet/README.md

 Visualization of network connectivity and spike propagation over time

-**Feel free to explore, extend, and experiment with BrainNet to better understand dynamic neural computation!**
+**Feel free to explore, extend, and experiment with SpikingNetworkSimulation!**